Skip to main content

 The purpose of the Aly-posterior scar brachioplasty is to eliminate the excessive hanging excess skin and fat and match the shape of the underlying muscles.

-One can think of the upper arm as a cylinder with an “inner core” made up of the muscles and bone.
-The inner core is then surrounded by fat of varying thicknesses as well as the overall skin cover.
-This is shown below in a cross section, or slice of the normal arm.
+One can think of the upper arm as a cylinder with an “inner core” comprising the muscles and bone.
+The inner core is then surrounded by fat of varying thicknesses and the overall skin cover.
+This is shown below in a cross-section, or slice, of the average arm.

 "hard inner core" Muscles and bone.
 Outer skin/fat envelope

-In patients who gain a lot of weight, the arm fat content increases significantly.
-Subsequently with weight loss, the fat is reduced, leading to a deflation of the overlying skin, which becomes redundant and hangs from the inner core of muscles and bone.
+The arm fat content increases significantly in patients who gain a lot of weight.
+As fat increases, the skin stretches to accommodate it.
+On top of this, as we age, the skin loses elasticity, affecting its ability to return to its prior state.
+Subsequently, with weight loss, the fat is reduced, leading to a deflation of the overlying skin, which becomes redundant and then hangs from the inner core of muscles and bone.

 Excess skin and fat are removed at the dotted line